RobertDyke/P2_Traffic_Sign_Classifier/traffic_sign_submission/writeup_for_traffic_signs.md

 Red
 ![alt text][image6]

 ####2.
 LeNet was used in a prior lesson so I started with it here.
 Later I converted it to Sermanet-LeNet after reading one of the recommended papers.
 I was interested in two parts of the paper.
 One was splitting the data into two parts; one following the entire path and the second skipping several steps and remerging.
 The other part was a comment in the paper claiming that Sermant-LeNet was, in part, reverse engineered from cat and monkey visual cortexes.
 How cool is that?
-This is in cell 6 of the code.
+This is in cell 6 of the code. (paper url: http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) (other useful paper:http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf) The layers described for Sermanet-LeNet are illustrated in the seceond paper.

 Layers of Sermanet-LeNet